Antarctic group finds 100-year-old negatives

 Mr Watson says while many of the images are damaged, restorers recognised landmarks around McMurdo Sound, although the identity of the photographer remains unknown.

-Next story in National: ERO concerned about school guidance counsellors
+Next story in New Zealand: ERO concerned about school guidance counsellors

 Copyright © 2013, Radio New Zealand